Johnson Beharry: Publishing deal

-In the media
+Media coverage

 Beharry was interviewed for the 2006 television docudrama Victoria Cross Heroes which also included archive footage and dramatisations of his actions.

-According to The Daily Telegraph, a planned 90-minute drama about Beharry was cancelled by the BBC allegedly because it was too positive and would alienate members of the audience opposed to the war in Iraq.
+According to The Daily Telegraph, a planned 90-minute drama about Beharry was cancelled by the BBC in 2007 allegedly for being too positive about his military service and might alienate members of the audience opposed to the Iraq war.

-He spoke out on BBC News on 28 February 2009 criticising the lack of support for ex-servicemen and women suffering from mental health problems, and revealing his own ongoing flashbacks and other symptoms.
+Beharry then spoke out on BBC News on 28 February 2009 criticising the lack of support for ex-servicemen and women suffering from mental health problems, and revealing his own ongoing flashbacks and other symptoms.

 From 9 January to 20 March 2011, Beharry competed in the 2011 season of Dancing on Ice.
-He was partnered with Canadian ice skater, Jodeyne Higgins.
-He reached the semi-finals, broadcast on 20 March 2011.
+He was partnered with Canadian ice-skater, Jodeyne Higgins, and reached the semi-finals, broadcast on 20 March 2011.

 In 2013 a portrait was painted of Beharry in the first series of Artist of the Year by Nick Lord.

 On 11 November 2012 Beharry appeared on the Aled Jones Radio 2 show.

-On 28 October 2016 Beharry appeared on the BBC Cookery show Great British Menu where he, along with other recipients of honours from Elizabeth II, was guest at a banquet honouring Great Britons who had been awarded honours such as OBEs and CBEs during Queen Elizabeth II's reign.
+On 28 October 2016 Beharry appeared on the BBC cookery show Great British Menu where he, along with other recipients of honours from Elizabeth II, was guest at a banquet honouring Great Britons who had been honoured with the OBE during Queen Elizabeth II's reign.